Chipdelmal/MoNeT/docs/PythonModule.md

 # Python Module and Conda Environment

 This module was created to accompany the [*MGDrivE*](https://marshalllab.github.io/MGDrivE/) project, although its codebase is totally independent to allow as much modularity as possible.
-This is not only convenient in terms of the code, but it also provides a clear-cut separation between designing and running experiments, and analysing the results.
+This is not only convenient in terms of the code, but it also provides a clear-cut separation between designing and running experiments, and analyzing the results.

 The creation of this package is ongoing, and is currently being thoroughly tested against previous scattered scripts developed in _Mathematica_.